In May, Cranberry Patch at the former Original DiCarlo’s Famous Pizza, which shut its doors in The Streets of Cranberry last fall.

 While the restaurant chain has more than 500 locations across the nation, including Puerto Rico, the Firehouse Subs in Cranberry will be the first of its kind north of Pittsburgh.

-Last fall, a Firehouse Subs opened in McMurray, Washington County.
+Last fall, Washington County.
 Liggett said he also is scouting locations for a new restaurant in Robinson.
 The goal is to open 35 to 38 Firehouse Subs in the Pittsburgh market in the next seven years, he said.

 “It’s really grown a lot in the last five years,” he said of the franchise.
 “As we like to say, it’s catching on like wildfire.”